techidaily/site-games-able/source/_posts/achieving-perfection-a-complete-ps4-factory-reset.md

  Now that you have deactivated your account, it's time to erase and reset your console to the factory defaults.

  Remember that a factory reset is not the first-line solution to software issues.
-If you're facing sign-in issues, you can[delete your PS4 user accounts](https://www.makeuseof.com/how-to-delete-ps4-users/) .
+If you're facing sign-in issues, you can [delete your PS4 user accounts](https://www.makeuseof.com/how-to-delete-ps4-users/) .
 If this helps, you won't need to reset your PS4.

  You can also use the Restore Default Settings option to only revert your saved settings to their default.
 This option won't wipe your PS4's hard drive and is much quicker than a factory reset.